Chia-Network/clvm/README.md

 > minimal `SExp` type that defines how and where its contents are stored in the heap

+SExp (thanks to keybase user lucksparrow for clarifying) stands for [S-expression](https://www.cs.unm.edu/~luger/ai-final2/LISP/CH%2011_S-expressions,%20The%20Syntax%20of%20Lisp.pdf).

+An S-expression or Symbolic Expression is commonly understood as a way to represent a nested list though the [Wizard](https://web.mit.edu/alexmv/6.037/sicp.pdf) tells us that symbolic expressions are:

+> data whose elementary parts can be arbitrary symbols rather than only numbers (p.
+90)

+*For further exploration see page 100 - 104 of the [Wiz](https://web.mit.edu/alexmv/6.037/sicp.pdf)*

 The CLVM object makes extensive use of the [typing library](https://docs.python.org/3/library/typing.html) for type hints.